TilakDixit/SPCL-Java-Project-Tasks/README.md

-# JakaIntern Task - RESTful API Implementation
+# Java Internship Task - RESTful API Implementation

 This project contains two RESTful APIs implemented as part of the JakaIntern task.
 The APIs are built using **Spring Boot** and use **MySQL** for database operations.